robbevp/stimulus-transition/README.md

 This package is available as open source under the terms of the MIT License.

 ## Credits
-This implementation is inspired by [the following article from Sebastian De Deyne](https://sebastiandedeyne.com/javascript-framework-diet/enter-leave-transitions/) - it's an interesting read to understand what is happening in these transitions.
+This implementation of the transition is inspired by [the following article from Sebastian De Deyne](https://sebastiandedeyne.com/javascript-framework-diet/enter-leave-transitions/) - it's an interesting read to understand what is happening in these transitions.